LEAN-96/RAG-Demystified/README.md

 [Retrieval Augmented Generation: Streamlining the creation of intelligent natural language processing models](https://ai.meta.com/blog/retrieval-augmented-generation-streamlining-the-creation-of-intelligent-natural-language-processing-models/)

 # Applications of RAG:

+RAG can be utlized for different use cases:

 - Chatbot for Customer support
 - Documents Q&A
 - Internal knowledge Q&A